Acne scars come in many different shapes, sizes and even colors.

 Discoloration and Pigmentation Scarring

-The tissue damage caused by inflammatory acne can cause many abnormal conditions in the skin, besides the formation of fibrous scar tissue.
-Perhaps the most common long-term form of acne scarring is the abnormal discoloration of the skin.
+The tissue damage caused by inflammatory acne can cause many abnormal conditions in the skin.
+One of the most common types of long-term form of acne scarring is the abnormal discoloration of the skin.

 Hyper-pigmentation is a condition where elevated levels of the pigment melanin accumulate in the skin.
 This creates the appearance of freckle-like spots or blotches.
 Hyper-pigmentation occurs when melanocytes (the cells that produce the melanin pigment) begin to proliferate at the site of injury, or when an existing population of melanocytes begins to produce excess amounts of melanin.
 Both of these events can result from the trauma caused by an inflammatory acne lesion.